Ronald Servant, DTM

 In your opinion, what are Toastmasters International’s major objectives and how would you work to achieve them?

-Our major objective is to realize our envisioned future to be the first-choice provider of dynamic, high-value, experiential communication and leadership skills development.
+By pursuing these objectives, we can realize our envisioned future as the first-choice provider of dynamic, high-value, experiential communication and leadership skills development.

 Additional information about candidate: